MichaelLarocca/blog-michael-jude-larocca/posts/2024/08-24/my-first-meetup-insights-what-to-expect-and-how-to-prepare.md

 ### Making Connections Through the Meetup App

-After the event, you have limited time to connect with other attendees on the Meetup App.
-However, I didn't realize there was a 24-hour limit for the connection requests you can send.
+After the event, you have 24 hours to connect with other attendees on the Meetup App.
+I didn't realize there was also a limit to the connection requests you can send.
 So, once I maxed out, they gave me an option to pay for the "Meetup+" subscription.
 Also, to make a connection, the other person has to choose you too!

 **To make the most of your Meetup App connection limit, first:**